-These Easy Chicken Enchiladas make the best Mexican dinner ever!
-They’re stuffed with shredded chicken and cheese, topped with an easy red enchilada sauce and baked for 20 minutes.
+This Easy Chicken Enchilada Recipe makes the best Mexican dinner ever!
+They’re stuffed with shredded chicken and cheese, topped with an easy red enchilada sauce, and baked for 20 minutes.
 This homemade classic is an all-time family favorite that’s great for easy weeknight meals.

 If I had to pick one Mexican recipe to represent me and the food that I grew up eating, it would have to be enchiladas!

 I know it’s a bold statement, but it’s true.
-My parents would make them about once a week, and nobody every complained because they’re just so good!
+My parents would make them about once a week, and nobody ever complained because they’re just so good!

 These easy chicken enchiladas feature corn tortillas stuffed with shredded chicken and cheese, topped with the best enchilada sauce, and even more cheese!
 They’re baked until the cheese is deliciously melted and bubbly.